marvinahv/wizeline-challenge/log.md

       - audit logging for all GitHub API access
       - regular security reviews of GitHub integration code
 - I decided to use VCR for testing our Github service since I like it better than just mocking the API responses.
 We get real data.
 And I've worked with it in the past.
+- implemented VCR for GitHub API testing:
+  - added VCR and WebMock gems to the development and test environments
+  - configured VCR in the test helper to record HTTP interactions for tests
+  - set up security-focused filtering to ensure GitHub tokens are never recorded in cassettes
+  - created a dedicated directory for VCR cassettes
+  - updated user factory to include a GitHub token trait using TEST_USER_GITHUB_TOKEN environment variable
+  - implemented GitHub service to securely handle token usage without exposing sensitive data in logs
+  - created comprehensive tests for the GitHub service:
+    - test for successfully fetching repository data
+    - test for gracefully handling API errors when repositories don't exist
+  - updated error handling in GitHub service to ensure tokens are never leaked in logs
+  - verified that VCR cassettes were properly created with sensitive data filtered